codeboyim/rws/README.md

 [RealWork Sample](http://codeboyim.github.io/rws/)
 ===============

-This sample project demonstrates a common input screen in the RealWork and how such type of UI has been developed in a *modern* Web development approach.
+This is a demo project which shows a commonly seen input type of screen in the RealWork and how such type of UI has been developed in a *modern* modularized Web development approach.

 This project contains only front-end code demonstration.